COVID-19 Business Resources

 Once you have completed the forgiveness application, please submit it to your Bar Harbor Bank & Trust Commercial Banker with all supporting documentation as outlined in the Instructions.

-Small business owners are eligible to apply for an Economic Injury Disaster Loan advance of up to $10,000.
 The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million to help with temporary loss of revenue.
+Borrowers can access this program by applying directly with the SBA.
+Visit the SBA's Economic Injury Disaster Loans webpage for more information.

 SBA Debt Relief